Professor Helen Nicholson

 1982–1985 Employer: Coopers and Lybrand, Chartered Accountants, Abacus House, 32 Friar Lane, Leicester, LE1 5RA.
 Final position: Audit Senior.

-I contribute to teaching the following Part One double module course:
+I contribute to teaching the following Year One option module:

 - Medieval Europe - 20 credits (HS1101)

-Each year I offer two of the following Part Two courses:
+Each year I offer the following Part Two courses:

 - Heresy and Dissent, 1000-1450 - 30 credits (HS1710)